city-of-saint-louis/gis-asset-manager-ui/README.md

 ##### **asset-manager-container.js**

 A reusable [Custom Element](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_custom_elements) made with [Web Component](https://developer.mozilla.org/en-US/docs/Web/API/Web_components) technologies.
 This is where the ArcGIS Asset Manager, including the map, is rendered.
-It is a parent to **asset-manager-map-layer.js**.
+It is a parent to **asset-manager-map-layer.js** and **asset-manager-sketchable-map-layer.js**.

 The Asset Manager can be configured as needed by passing values for the following properties to the container element.